Can An Air Purifier Make You Sick? Here are 6 Important Factors To Consider

 3. Air Purifier Placement

-Some people might think that placing the air purifier right next to where you’re sleeping or sitting would be the best option.
+Some might think placing the air purifier right next to where you’re sleeping or sitting would be the best option.
 However, if you’re noticing that your allergy symptoms are being aggravated due to your air purifier, it might be possible that you’re sitting too close to your device.

 4. Air Purifier Size